 Can I attend your DPT program as a part time student?
 Can the program be completed online?

 No, the entry-level DPT program is full time, and cannot be completed online.
-A transition DPT program is offered online for professionals who are currently licensed and practicing physical therapists.

 What courses do the DPT students take?